Last Updated: 25 August 2004

 11 On 14 February 2000 Pascoe wrote to Loneragan as follows:

 ‘As you know, the Company has resolved to terminate your employment for serious misconduct.
-However, to allow you to exit from the Company with dignity, we are prepared to allow you to work out one month’s notice.
+However, to allow you to exit from the Company with dignity, we are prepared to allow you to work out one month’s notice.12 On 16 February Pascoe distributed the following notice to certain senior executives:

 I want to make it absolutely clear that, although you will retain your title of Divisional Chief Executive of Weston Cereal Industries, you have no authority to make executive decisions on behalf of the Company or to represent that you have authority to bind the Company during the month of notice.
 Mr. Douglas Forgie or myself will assume responsibility for all executive decisions relating to Weston Cereal Industries with immediate effect.
 You may not make any financial decision in relation to any matter with a value or cost to the Company which exceeds Twenty-five thousand dollars ($25,000.00).
 In addition, you are not to communicate with any competitor of the Company during the notice period.